bernaRocha/book_think_Bayes/README.md

-# book_think_Bayes
+# Book Think Bayes: Bayesian Statistics in Python
-Studies from the book Think Bayes
+Studies from the book Think Bayes, from Allen B. Downey